 The right technology can make all the difference.
 On the most basic level, they’ll need hardware like laptops, smartphones, and other devices to allow them to do their work anywhere.
 However, that’s not the end of the story.
 You should equip your team with an essential telecommuting technology toolkit.

-- Communication Tools: Give your staff unified communication tools to help them stay in touch with managers, coworkers, prospects, and clients.
+- Communication Tools: Give your staff unified communication features to help them stay in touch with managers, coworkers, prospects, and clients.
 At a practical level, this means giving them an email, phone service, and flexible call forwarding they can access from anywhere.

 - Collaboration Tools: Make sure your team can work together even when they’re apart.
 Use video conferencing technology to hold meetings.
 Use project management software to make sure everyone knows what everyone else is doing and to stay on top of deadlines.